Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Vemik found a spot to sit among the boxes and stuff, checked he had everything and, satisfied that he did, waited.
 That was getting easier, finally.
 Or maybe it was just that he was waiting with a *purpose.* Either way, it was the first time in a while he’d sat and done nothing much without feeling the Fire drive him to leap up and *do* instead.

 He didn’t have to sit for long, though.
-The warning pips from the control box, telling him in English and his own words to stand clear of the dangerous field edge, a countdown, he waved farewell---
+The warning pips from the control box, telling him in English and his own words to stand clear of the dangerous field edge, a countdown, he waved farewel-

 **Thump.**